pivotal-cf/om/docs/upload-stemcell/README.md

-  --floating      string             assigns the stemcell to all compatible products  (default: true) --force, -f     bool               upload stemcell even if it already exists on the target Ops Manager --shasum        string             shasum of the provided product file to be used for validation --stemcell, -s  string (required)  path to stemcell
+  --floating      string             assigns the stemcell to all compatible products  (default: true) --force, -f     bool               upload stemcell even if it already exists on the target Ops Manager --shasum        string             shasum of the provided product file to be used for validation --stemcell, -s  string (required)  path to stemcell (NOTE: use absolute path)

 Global Flags:
   --ca-cert, OM_CA_CERT                                  string  OpsManager CA certificate path or value